-PREO Action Learning Project submissions are judged against a number of criteria including:
+PREO Action Learning Project submissions are judged against a number of criteria including, but not limited to, the following:

-- Local relevance to project location and the project being demand-led; - Adherence to application requirements listed under "Action Learning Project Description" including the contribution of co-financing; - Potential to improve livelihoods for project personnel and customers/beneficiaries; - Measurable increase in social and economic impact across the value chain of the project against a baseline; - Potential to attract capital into the project through improved economics, scalability and financial sustainability; - Clearly defined research question that could yield tangible results that contribute to the evidence base and knowledge creation objective of the PREO Programme; - Contribution to gender equality achievement and women empowerment; and - Demonstration of appropriate monitoring and reporting procedures and metrics to capture project learnings.
+- Local relevance to project location and the project being demand-led; - Adherence to application requirements listed under "Action Learning Project Description" including the contribution of co-financing; - Potential to improve livelihoods for project personnel and customers/end-users; - Measurable increase in social and economic impact across the value chain of the project against a baseline; - Potential to attract capital into the project through improved economics, scalability and financial sustainability; - Clearly defined research question that could yield tangible results that contribute to the evidence base and knowledge creation objective of the PREO Programme; - Contribution to gender equality achievement and women empowerment; and - Demonstration of appropriate monitoring and reporting procedures and metrics to capture project learnings.

 The selection of shortlisted applications against these criteria is at the sole discretion of the PREO Action Learning Projects evaluation committee.
-All applicants will be notified within five weeks of the "Submission Deadline" date whether or not they have been shortlisted.
+All applicants will be notified within five weeks of the submission deadline date confirming whether or not the application has been successful.
 Applications that were unsuccessful in this round are welcome to apply to subsequent rounds as and when they open.